Does Your Company Need An App?

 These terms of service ("Terms", "Agreement") are an agreement between the website ("Website operator", "us", "we" or "our") and you ("User", "you" or "your").
 This Agreement sets forth the general terms and conditions of your use of this website and any of its products or services (collectively, "Website" or "Services").

-No, Notion is a cloud based system that as of 05/14/2024, does not have an offline feature.
+No. Notion is a cloud-based system that as of 05/14/2024, does not have an offline feature.

-I would start with the simple things like:
+Start with simple things like:

 1. Entering Companies (Builders, Remodelers, Designers, Architects, etc.)